SoftUni/Programming-Basics-Book-Java-EN/chapter-00-preface.md

 If you prefer a different language, select it from the list above.

-## Programming is learned by a lot of writing, not reading!
+## Programming is Learned by a Lot of Writing, Not Reading!

 If someone thinks it will read a book and learn to program without writing code and solving problems, this is a delusion.
 Programming needs **a lot of practice**, with code writing every day and solving hundreds, even thousands of problems, seriously and persistently for years.